Skip to Content

 I reached out to the Parks Department, and a spokesperson said that the staff cleans the sculpture "on an annual basis" and the agency is "unaware" of any "adverse issues."

-Here's a slideshow of the adverse issues:
+Here's an example of the adverse issues:

 The Parks Department declined to respond to specific questions about why it even allows drivers to park on the plaza.
 As such, I decided to imagine what other important New York City landmarks and memorials would look like once car drivers got the idea that they were welcome to store their vehicles there.
 For instance: